rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Oh, the fact that the way the spec is written means it doesn't add it to the environment.
 That's just a bug in the spec.

-MM: Ok, good
+MM: Ok, good.

-AWB: Yeah
+AWB: Yeah.

 DH: It should be changed to add the lexical binding.
 Our goal was to not have it be possible  fo rimport binding to ever trigger side effects, including dynamic reference errors whenever they are evaluated.
 Adam has fuond a case where before you have started eval of top level code, it's still possible to enter into a function resolve a binding and get a dynamic error.
   We got close and "I'll take close".